The History of Jocko’s Famous Steakhouse

 An original drawing, drawn by the well know artist, Al Ash, of the cow deer and baby Jocko the “born hunter” still hangs prominently in Jocko’s bar.
 It is also believed that Al Ash gave Jocko his well known name, which means “monkey”, which he founded during a trip to the Flieshaker Zoo in San Francisco.

-Jocko’s restaurant, first conceived and operated by his sons George and Fred, is now operated by the late Fred’s wife, Sandy and her children.
+Jocko’s restaurant, first conceived and operated by his sons George and Fred, is now operated by Fred and Sandy’s children.
 They carry on the tradition and the name that had brought a modern-day fame to Nipomo.

-Jocko’s Famous Steakhouse – Nipomo, California – All Rights Reserved 2018
+Jocko’s Steakhouse – Nipomo, California – All Rights Reserved ©